basterb12/trees/README.md

     volumes:
       - /Users/sebastianherbst/data/dbtrees:/var/lib/postgresql/data
 ````
-If a volume is specified, it must be cerated on the host and must be empty.
+If a volume is specified, it must be created on the host and must be empty.
 The container can be started with:
 ```bash
 docker compose -p airquality up -d